 - Top a bowl of vanilla ice cream with it or mix it in this Honey Almond Ice Cream.

-Store in an airtight container at room temperature for up to a week.
+Store in an airtight container at room temperature using parchment paper to separate each layer for up to a week.
 Humidity can cause the honeycomb candy to become sticky and it likes to absorb the moisture in the air so make sure the container is well sealed.
 Do not refrigerate.

 Honeycomb and brittle are very similar.
 They are both cooked to the hard crack stage but brittle often contains a bit of butter as well as nuts.